High Street Medical Hub

 What to expect at your first Myotherapy appointment

-You should bring any medical records (such as x-rays reports) relating to your condition with you to your first appointment.
 The myotherapist will ask for your medical history along with questions relating to your condition, such as symptoms and current medication.
 This information will be strictly confidential – used only by the myotherapy to determine the cause of your symptoms.

 The Myotherapist will also perform a series of examinations in order to determine the extent of the symptoms and whether they are myofascial.
 This will include testing of reflexes and examination of your joints.
 Depending on your medical condition, you may be referred to other healthcare professionals for further diagnosis and treatment.